rocky-jaiswal/my_blogs/source/2015-01-25-adding_labels_with_adwords_api.html.markdown

 	  end

-The Labels class provides a __find_or_create__ method which first looks for a label and if it is not found creates one.
+The Labels class provides a __find_or_create__ method which first looks for a label by its text in an Adwords account and if it is not found creates one.
 For Label creation the operation in the code above is __label_service.mutate__ which uses the [Google Adwords API Ruby gem](https://github.com/googleads/google-api-ads-ruby) to interact with the LabelService.
-Adwords API operates primarily as a SOAP service, however dealing with SOAP requests / response is clunky and the Ruby gem provides a nice abstraction over raw SOAP calls for us.
+Adwords API operates primarily as a SOAP service, however dealing with SOAP requests / response is clunky so we use the Ruby gem which provides a nice abstraction over raw SOAP calls for us.

 Now that we have created a Label, let us associate it with a Keyword -